mohammad09010/CMPN202-Operating-Systems-Journal/week4.md

 # Week 4: Initial System Configuration & Security Implementation

 ## 1. Introduction
-Phase 4 marks the transition from planning to active security implementation.
-The objective was to deploy foundational controls to the headless server, specifically replacing password-based authentication with cryptographic keys and implementing a strict firewall policy.
+Phase​‍​‌‍​‍‌ 4 is about moving from the plans to actually carrying out the security measures.
+The goal was to install basic security measures on the headless server, in particular, by substituting password-based authentication with cryptographic keys and setting up a tightly controlled firewall policy.

 ## 2. User Privilege Management
-To mitigate the risk of privilege escalation (Threat T2), I created a dedicated non-root administrative user `admin_user` and granted them limited `sudo` privileges.
+To limit the risk of privilege escalation (Threat T2), I set up a special non-root administrative user `admin_user` and gave him/her limited `sudo` ​‍​‌‍​‍‌privileges.

 ### Implementation Command:
 ```bash